alvecchi/my-first-repo/readme.txt

 Hello there to My First Repository
 Learning how to GIT and goinf well so far.
-I added this line in the update-readme branch. it is sunny outside today.
+I added this line in the update-readme branch. it is cloudy outside today.